-Tornator Oyj’s Corporate Governance Statement complies with the Finnish Corporate Governance Code 2015 for listed companies, issued by the Securities Market Association on 1 October 2015 and effective from 1 January 2016.
-The Corporate Governance Statement is published separately from the Board of Directors' Report.
+Tornator Oyj’s Corporate Governance Statement adheres, where applicable, to the Corporate Governance Code that was issued by the Securities Market Association on 19 September 2019 and entered into force on 1 January 2020.
+The Corporate Governance Statement is published separately from the company's Annual Report.

 Ownership and corporate structure

-In 2018 the Tornator Timberland Group included, besides the parent company Tornator Oyj in Finland, Tornator Eesti OÜ in Estonia and SC Tornator SRL in Romania.
+In 2019, besides the parent company Tornator Oyj in Finland, the Tornator Timberland Group included Tornator Eesti OÜ in Estonia and SC Tornator SRL in Romania.
 All three companies own forestlands and practise sustainable, operational forestry.
 In addition, Tornator Oyj is the sole owner of five wind power development companies in Finland.

 The owners of Tornator Oyj are Finnish investors, mostly institutions.
-There are 10 shareholders.
+There are ten shareholders.

 The governance of Tornator Oyj is based on the Finnish Companies Act and Tornator Oyj’s articles of association.
 The company’s shares are not listed for public trading.
-Tornator Oyj has issued a secured bond that is listed by NASDAQ OMX Helsinki Oy, and the company complies with its rules and regulations for listed bonds, the Securities Markets Act as well as the Financial Supervisory Authority’s regulations which are publicly available at www.finanssivalvonta.fi
+Tornator complies with the Securities Markets Act, as well as the Financial Supervisory Authority’s regulations which are publicly available at www.finanssivalvonta.f

 The Board of Directors of Tornator Oyj consists of 4–7 ordinary members, elected by the AGM for one year at a time.
 The AGM also elects a personal deputy for each member.
-The Board of Directors supervises Tornator’s operations and management, deciding on significant matters concerning the company strategy, investments, organisation and finance.
+The Board of Directors supervises Tornator’s operations and management, deciding on significant matters concerning the company's strategy, investments, organisation and finance.
 The Board of Directors convenes at least four times a year.
-In 2018 the Board had 10 meetings.
+In 2019, the Board of Directors held 10 meetings.

 Tornator has two committees.
 The Oversight Committee’s job is to oversee significant agreements between the company and the shareholders.
-It works under the Board of Directors which elects three of its members on it for one year at a time.
+It reports to the Board of Directors, which elects three of its members to the Oversight Committee for one year at a time.
 The Oversight Committee convenes and reports to the Board at least twice a year.
-Also under the Board of Directors, there is a Remuneration Committee on which the Board elects two of its members for one year at a time, and which convenes and reports to the Board as necessary.
+A Remuneration Committee also reports to the Board of Directors, to which the Board elects three of its members for one year at a time, and which convenes and reports to the Board as necessary.
 The Board has decided not to establish a separate audit committee, but instead to perform these duties as part of normal Board work.

 Chief Executive Officer and Management Group

 Tornator’s Board of Directors appoints the Chief Executive Officer.
-The CEO is responsible for the company’s financial performance and for organising business operations and administration according to legislation as well as instructions and orders issued by the Board.
-The CEO’s task is to provide information to the Board on things such as the company’s financial situation and changes in the business environment.
+The CEO is responsible for the company’s financial performance and for organising its business operations and administration according to legislation and the instructions and orders issued by the Board.
+The CEO’s task is to provide information to the Board on matters such as the company’s financial situation and changes in the business environment.
 The CEO is also responsible for key customer relationships.

 The CEO is assisted by the Management Group.
-In 2018 the Management Group included five members.
+In 2019, the Management Group included five members.
 The CEO acts as the Chairman of the Management Group.
 The Management Group is responsible for the practical implementation of the strategy determined by the Board of Directors.
-The Management Group meets at about one month's intervals and always when necessary.
-In 2018 the Management Group had ten meetings.
+The Management Group meets at intervals of around one month and whenever necessary.
+In 2019, the Management Group had 10 meetings.
 In addition to the Management Group, the company has an operational management level made up of experts of various functions, with the task of assisting the Management Group in deploying the strategy.
-The operational management level includes ten members, and its representatives are invited to the Management Group's meetings as necessary.

-Details of the members of the Management Group are given on this page.
+The personal details of the Management Group members are presented on this website.

-The company's operational activities are arranged as a process organisation.
-The core processes are planning, timber sales, real estate, silviculture and environment.
-These are supported by the internal service processes such as HR, ICT, finance, communications, etc. The processes perform tasks set with company management to meet strategic goals.
+Operational activities are arranged as a process organisation.
+The core processes are: planning, timber sales, real estate, silviculture and environment.
+These are supported by internal service processes such as HR, ICT, finance, communications, etc. The processes perform tasks set with the company management in order to meet strategic goals.
 Abroad, Country Managers are responsible for organising operational activities and reporting on them to the parent company.
 The subsidiaries also receive assistance from the parent company’s support functions.

 Related party transactions

 Tornator and Stora Enso Oyj have a significant, volume-based long-term timber sales agreement.
-The market conformity of this agreement is supervised by the Oversight Committee which works under the Board of Directors (see Committees above).
+The market conformity of this agreement is supervised by the Oversight Committee, which reports to the Board of Directors (see Committees).
 The Oversight Committee has no representatives from Stora Enso.

 The Annual General Meeting decides on the remuneration for the Board of Directors.
 The Chairman and members of the Board are paid an annual fee.
-The Board of Directors decides on the remuneration for the Chief Executive Officer and the members of the Management Group, consisting of a fixed monthly salary and an incentive bonus based on individual performance.
+Remuneration of the CEO and members of the Management Group is decided upon by the Board of Directors.
+The CEO and members of the Management Group shall receive a fixed monthly salary and an incentive bonus based on individual performance.
 The Management Group is also covered by a long-term monetary incentive scheme.

 The Annual General Meeting elects the authorised public accountants for one year at a time.
-Tornator’s auditors are Deloitte & Touche Oy with Jukka Vattulainen, APA, as principal auditor since 2011.
+Tornator’s auditors are Deloitte Oy with Marika Nevalainen, APA, acting as principal auditor since 2019.

-The parent company’s auditors are responsible for planning, co-ordinating and supervising the audit of the whole Group.
-An audit plan is prepared annually in co-operation with corporate management.
+The parent company’s auditors are responsible for planning, coordinating and supervising the audit of the entire Group.
+An audit plan is prepared annually in cooperation with corporate management.
 The auditors report to the parent company’s Board of Directors at least twice a year.

-Tornator’s risk management is aimed at securing profitable business in the long term and to create opportunities for well-managed risk taking within the selected strategy.
+Tornator’s risk management is aimed at securing profitable business in the long term and to create opportunities for well-managed risk taking using the selected strategy.
 It is based on systematic identification and analysis of all significant risks to the company, enabling the company to select the optimum tools to manage them.
-The Board of Directors determines the company’s risk management guidelines, monitoring the risk management results and activities as well as evaluating the operation of risk management processes annually.
+The Board of Directors determines the company’s risk management strategy, monitoring the risk management results and activities as well as evaluating the operation of risk management processes annually.
 The Management Group is responsible for the implementation of the risk management strategy, the monitoring of actual risks and the necessary risk management activities.
-A more detailed description of the risk management is given on this page.
+For more details about risk management, see the company's website at www.tornator.com/Investors.